-In a project due for completion in 2021, renowned partners from industry and research will develop digital tools and methods further in order to bring together and automate services, processes and procedures along the construction value-creation chain.
-In the DigitalTWIN (Digital Tools and Workflow Integration for Building Lifecycles) project, the priority is to gain a full understanding of interdependent, interactive systems, which is why the research partners have been drawn from very different industries.
-DigitalTWIN is being funded within the scope of the “Smart Services World II” programme of the German Federal Ministry for Economic Affairs & Energy.
+During the project term from 2018 to 2021, renowned partners from industry and research developed digital tools and methods further in order to bring together and automate services, processes and procedures along the construction value-creation chain.
+In the DigitalTWIN (Digital Tools and Workflow Integration for Building Lifecycles) project, the priority was to gain a full understanding of interdependent, interactive systems, which was why the research partners have been drawn from very different industries.
+DigitalTWIN was being funded within the scope of the “Smart Services World II” programme of the German Federal Ministry for Economic Affairs & Energy.
 Securing Germany’s position as an efficient location for production and innovation and expanding digital services for small and mid-size enterprises are the key aims of this government funding.

 The challenges for the building industry are the changing responsibilities throughout a building’s lifecycle, different national standards and regulations and partners that change constantly during planning, construction and operation.
 In DigitalTWIN the aim is that an open platform architecture, more advanced broadband communication systems and computer vision technologies should simplify planning, production and coordination with the building site and provide users with a reliable, flexible and upgradable communication and management infrastructure.

-The consortium is made up of leading service providers and industrial companies from the construction, IT, communication and automation sectors plus leading research establishments.
+The consortium was made up of leading service providers and industrial companies from the construction, IT, communication and automation sectors plus leading research establishments.

 se commerce GmbH is the lead partner in this research project.
 This IT company, a member of the seele group, creates the hardware and software infrastructure for seele, the façade construction specialist with global activities, and carries out ongoing development for existing software solutions. seele’s specific requirements are quickly and skilfully integrated into the ERP system by the software development team.
 One priority is to combine different data processing applications to form one fully interlinked system landscape.
 This broad portfolio guarantees the fast and optimum implementation of IT requirements while complying with the valid regulations regarding data protection and data security. seele is interested in improving coordination within the building industry in order to achieve more reliable planning, costing and scheduling for customers’ specific projects.